Herve-M/ados-dotnetformat/README.md

 ## Disclaimer

+> [!WARNING]
+>
-- ⚠️ The project is still under development.
+> - ⚠️ The project is still under development.
-- ⚠️ Expect breaking changes until v1.
+> - ⚠️ Expect breaking changes until v1.

 ## How to use